DecisionsDev/decisions-bai-sample-dashboards/README.md

 ## Prerequisites
 You must do the following tasks before you can work on this sample:
--   Install WebSphere Application Server Liberty 18.0.0.4.
-An image of the server is included as a complementary application server in the Operational Decision Manager installation files.
-Locate the file named **wlp** in your downloaded images, and decompress it in a separate directory on your computer.
+-   Install the version of WebSphere Application Server Liberty that is included in the Operational Decision Manager installation files.
+Decompress the **wlp** file in your downloaded images to a separate directory on your computer.
+You must install Liberty before you install Operational Decision Manager.
 In this sample, the Liberty directory is referred to as *LibertyInstall*.
--   Install Operational Decision Manager 8.10.1 (see [Installing Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.install/topics/odm_distrib_install.html)).
+-   Install Operational Decision Manager 8.10.1 or later (see [Installing Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.install/topics/odm_distrib_install.html)).
 Keep the options for samples and tutorials selected when you do the installation.
 In this sample, the installation directory is referred to as *ODMInstall*.
--   Install Business Automation Insights 18.0.2.
+-   Install Business Automation Insights 18.0.2 or later.
 See [Getting started with IBM Business Automation Insights](https://www.ibm.com/support/knowledgecenter/SSYHZ8_18.0.x/com.ibm.dba.bai/topics/tut_getting_started.html) to install Business Automation Insights and IBM Cloud Private, and [Installing IBM Business Automation Insights on Certified Kubernetes](https://github.com/dbamc/cert-kubernetes/tree/master/BAI ) for installation instructions for other Certified Kubernetes platforms in the [Certified Kubernetes Conformance Program](https://landscape.cncf.io/category=platform).
 During the installation, note the following information for steps in this sample:

     -   The Kafka bootstrap server
-    -   The Ingress topic name
+    -   The ingress topic name
     -   Security enablement (If security is enabled, you need its configuration and a key file.)

 -   Download the sample files in this ODMDev GitHub repository.
-Click **Clone or download**, and then **Download ZIP**.
-This action downloads the entire contents of the GitHub repository.
+Click **Clone or download**, and then click **Download ZIP**.
+This operation downloads the entire contents of the GitHub repository.
 Decompress the contents of the downloaded file to *ODMInstall*/executionserver/samples.
 This creates a directory that is named *decisions-bai-sample-dashboards-master*, which is referred to in this sample as *SampleInstall*.
 The compressed files include a sample property file that you edit in the sample.

 **Note:** This sample is based on the on-premises version of Operational Decision Manager.